Lens

 Technical recruiter

-“The exact opposite of a resume or cover letter — where you tell the employer what they want to hear.”
+It is the exact opposite of a resume or cover letter — where you tell the employer what they want to hear.

 Executive beta tester